Deliver “Delight and Passion” to people

 * Eric Almquist, John Senior and Nicolas Bloch, “The Elements of Value”, BAIN & COMPANY, 30 Jan 2023

-Facing domestic challenges was a turning point: Interest in space creation cultivated through different cultures
+Facing domestic challenges became a turning point.
+This led to an interest in space creation cultivated through cross-cultural experiences.

 ▲ The renovation of the Hamamatsu Children's Museum, which he was in charge of in his second year at the company

-Tashiro first became interested in the field of space creation when he was a university student majoring in cultural anthropology and development studies.
+Tashiro's interest in the field of space creation began when he was a university student.
+While majoring in cultural anthropology and studying development studies, a turning point occurred.

 Tashiro: "I once had the opportunity to invite a woman living in a slum in Kenya to give a lecture, and after the lecture I showed her around Tokyo.
 She suddenly asked me, 'Japan is certainly an economically rich country, but are there many happy people?'
 This unexpected question got me thinking about what a truly prosperous community or town looks like."

-In search of a model for the city of the future, he went to Totnes, a small town in the south of England.
-His experiences there became the starting point of his interest in space creation.
+In search of a model for the city of the future, Tashiro headed to Totnes, a small town in southern England.
+This experience became the starting point for his interest in space creation.

 Tashiro: "Totnes is the birthplace of the Transition Town movement, which aims to transition to a sustainable society.
 This movement aims to move away from a fragile society that consumes large amounts of energy and towards a flexible and resilient society where local people work together to use the appropriate amount of energy.
 This movement is now spreading all over the world.

-Seeing local people come together and talk enthusiastically about a town that is kind to both the earth and themselves through an open process, I felt like I had found a clue to solving the problem that a Kenyan woman had presented to me when I was a student.
+Seeing the local people gather and talk so vividly about creating a town that is kind to both the "earth" and "themselves" through an open process, I felt like I had found a clue to solving the challenges that a Kenyan woman had presented to me during my student days.

 Obtaining the company's first international forest certification through space creation and discovering ways to contribute to a recycling-oriented society